 Boom will begin outfitting its Iron Bird facility, where Boom will construct its first full-scale testing model of Overture, in Centennial, Colorado.
 Boom’s new 70,000-square foot facility will house the systems integration labs (SIL), which include the iron bird test model and fully functional flight deck simulators.

 The iron bird is a skeletal steel structure in the rough shape of the airplane, and will be approximately 200 feet long and 100 feet wide.

 The iron bird will be used to test and integrate Overture’s flight components and systems, software, and hardware-in-the-loop (i.e. physical components that will actually move).
-The Iron Bird building also maximizes safety, as it represents an opportunity to test and validate all critical systems before aircraft production launches in 2024 at the Overture Superfactory in Greensboro, North Carolina.
+The Iron Bird building also maximizes safety, as it represents an opportunity to test and validate all critical systems before aircraft production at the Overture Superfactory in Greensboro, North Carolina.

 The Iron Bird facility will be completed with an Overture cabin mockup and a virtual visualization room that uses a unique combination of virtual and augmented reality programs to aid in remote design of production aircraft assembled at the Overture Superfactory.